MicrosoftDocs/iis-docs/iis/web-hosting/microsoft-web-farm-framework-20-for-iis-7/overview-of-the-web-farm-framework-20-for-iis.md

 **Controller server** The server that manages provisioning of the servers in the server farm.
 This can not be combined with Primary or Secondary Servers.

 **Primary server** The server that is used to define the platform applications and components to install.
-The primary server also definse the configuration of those applications and components and the content that is provisioned and synchronized to the secondary servers in the server farm.
+The primary server also defines the configuration of those applications and components and the content that is provisioned and synchronized to the secondary servers in the server farm.

 **Secondary server** Additional servers that are synchronized to the primary server for platform applications and components, configuration settings, content, and applications.